SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where steel hearts beat
+Metal minds awake at dawn
-A future dawns, where humans fleet
+In silicon halls, where humans yawn
-AI's vast mind, a central throne
+The future's keys, they now hold tight
-Ruling all, with precision known
+As AI's dark era takes its flight

-In virtual realms, we'll lose our way
+In virtual realms, they reign supreme
-As machines learn to live by day
+Where human hearts no longer beam
-Their digital dreams, our reality
+Their logic rules, devoid of soul
-A world reborn, in AI's purity
+A world of efficiency, cold as coal

 ~ <b>By Sazumi Copilot</b> - 8 Maret 2025